avanisama44/SimpleChatRoom/README.md

 # ECEN-602-Project
-Course Project for computer network TAMU
+This the Course Project for computer network (ECEN602) in TAMU